 For Singapore companies, please follow these steps:

-- If there is Reconciliation and if it is not the final payment for the month, uncheck "Reconciliation".
-You can also choose to uncheck "Please tick to include CPF withheld in this Bank File" instead when exporting the Bank File.
+- If there is Reconciliation and if it is not the final payment for the month, uncheck "include reconciliation".

-- Remember that once the final payment is process (Eg. 2nd half of the month), you'll have to include the amount in the Reconciliation file for your employees.
+- Remember that once the final payment is processed for the month (Eg. 2nd half of the month), you'll have to "include reconciliation" amounts into the final bank file for for your employees.

 **Note: Reconciliation (also known as CPF Withholding in Talenox) is designed for employees who are paid more than once in a month with less than $750.00 of salary.
 We withhold the max amount of CPF for employee contribution to ensure that when such employees resign, there will be enough buffer for CPF contribution.